Sometimes life events mean having to move. That doesn’t mean you have to sell your house.

 In your lease terms and conditions, which should be part of the lease, you will write in the manner in which you prefer to receive rent.
 Maybe you want a check mailed to a specific address, or want tor receive the funds electronically into your bank account.
 The important thing about rent collection is that you stay on top of any delays.
 Leases will typically contain a grace period which can be a day or two after the rent is due.
 If the tenant pays the rent during the grace period the landlord will waive the late fee.
 The late fee should be addressed in the lease of course.
 Failure to pay the rent during the grace period, should initiate a phone call, email, or visit to the tenant.
 Better yet all three and do it during the grace period.
 Your contact with them should remind them of their lateness and also that they will incur a late fee.
 If your good faith efforts to collect rent don’t result in the tenant paying the rent you will have to issue the tenant a 3 day notice to pay or quit rent.

 I hope this article has provided enough information to show you how to rent your house out on your own.

 If you still have questions about how to rent your house out on your own, please contact us at (818) 437-3001 and we’ll be happy to assist you in any way we can.

 Renting out homes is our specialty.
-If you would rather have a professional handle the entire lease process on your behalf we charge approximately one month’s rent for doing so.
+If you would rather have a professional handle the entire lease process on your behalf we charge only half of one month’s rent for the entire process.
 The fee is payable only after the lease has been filled and you have received the security deposit and first month’s rent.
-See our Property Leasing page for more information on our services and prices to help you rent out your home.
+Want more information?
+Read more here.